ondra-novak/couchcpp/README.md

 ## General rules

 Function is written as pure text.
 You can use preprocesor and also include custom headers.
-The header inclusion must be specified at the top of the function.
+The header inclusion must be specified at the top of the code

 The namespace "json" is always available as well as all functions from the "imtjson".
+You can also include other namespaces specifying them on the top of the code.
 ```
 #include <utility>
 #include <string>

+using namespace std;

 void mapdoc(Value document) {
    emit(documet["_id"], document);